Scalingo/sonarqube-scalingo/README.md

 # Update

-To upgrade to the latest version you only need to redeploy it, this will retrieve the latest version avaible on [the Sonarqube buildpack](https://github.com/Scalingo/sonarqube-buildpack/).
+To upgrade to the latest version you only need to redeploy it, this will retrieve the latest version avaible on [our Sonarqube buildpack](https://github.com/Scalingo/sonarqube-buildpack/).

 `scalingo -a  my-app deploy https://github.com/Scalingo/sonarqube-scalingo/archive/refs/heads/master.tar.gz`